smallhadroncollider/cmt/roadmap.md

 - Add comments to .cmt
 - pre-commit errors don't get displayed at all
     > Probably need to show stderr in some cases?
+- Show options in flat list if short?